 I’ve had an inner turmoil for the last couple of weeks because of something that is happening in the news.

-David and Louise Turpin, a couple in California, were recently arrested for allegedly torturing and mistreating their 13 children.
+A couple in California, was recently arrested for allegedly torturing and mistreating their 13 children.
 I know what I’ve read and what I’ve heard, but I am not personally aware of what actually happened.
 I do know this is a tragedy for this family and for those children.
 Their lives have been irreparably changed.

-When I was 11 and 12 years old, David Turpin was one of my best friends.
+When I was 11 and 12 years old, the dad of this story was one of my best friends.
 We visited each other’s homes, we sat together in Sunday School and church every Sunday.
 One of those summers we went to camp together for a week and we bunked next to each other.
-David was a very kind and tender-hearted child.
+He was a very kind and tender-hearted child.
 He was quiet and thoughtful.
-Of the many friends I’ve had throughout my life, David was no different from any of the others.
+Of the many friends I’ve had throughout my life, He was no different from any of the others.
 He was quiet, but he was a good friend to me.

 His family were, and as far as I know, are awesome people.
 I last saw his mom and dad at the local Dairy Queen a decade or so ago while visiting my hometown.
 They were kind and gracious as always as they gave me updates and asked me about my life.
 I consider his brother a friend and a colleague of excellence and integrity for whom I have very high regard.

-I watch the venom spew out calling David all kinds of names and accusing him of horrendous things.
+I watch the venom spew out calling this man all kinds of names and accusing him of horrendous things.
 I cannot dispute any of those things, and I too am shocked and dismayed at the things I see and hear.

 How do two little guys have similar families, similar experiences, similar beliefs, grow up in the same town, and end up in such different places?
 In such different and opposing worlds?